In this talk, JJ Kercher, Head of Customer Experience for Appfolio, gives a walkthrough of the UX maturity model from her journey.

 The UX maturity model (read from bottom to up) in various stages of an organization:

-Stage 1 - Unrecognized: UX is not essential and doesn't have focus.
+Stage 1 - Unrecognised: UX is not essential and doesn't have focus.

 Stage 2 - Interested: UX is essential but receives little funding.

-Stage 3 - Invested: UX is crucial; formalized programs emerge.
+Stage 3 - Invested: UX is crucial; formalised programs emerge.

 Stage 4 - Committed: UX is critical, and executives are actively involved.